AdobeDocs/experience-platform.en/help/sources/tutorials/api/update.md

 ---
 keywords: Experience Platform;home;popular topics; flow service; update connections
 solution: Experience Platform
-title: Update Connection Information Using the Flow Service API
+title: Update Connections and Dataflows Using the Flow Service API
 topic: overview
 type: Tutorial
-description: In some circumstances, it may be required to update the details of an existing source connection.
-The Flow Service API provides you with the ability to add, edit, and delete details of an existing batch or streaming connection, including its name, description, and credentials.
+description: This tutorial covers the steps for updating the details and credentials of an existing connection, as well as the details and schedule of an existing dataflow using the Flow Service API.
 ---

-# Update connection information using the Flow Service API
+# Update connections and dataflows using the Flow Service API

 In some circumstances, it may be required to update the details of an existing source connection. [!DNL Flow Service] provides you with the ability to add, edit, and delete details of an existing batch or streaming connection, including its name, description, and credentials.
 Additionally, [!DNL Flow Service] also allows you to update the information and schedule of an existing dataflow.